SiliconLabs/bluetooth_applications/bluetooth_fir_sensor_mlx90632/README.md

 **Note:**

-- Make sure the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md) already be installed and this repository is added to [Preferences > Simplicity Studio > SDKs](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+- Make sure that the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md) already be installed and this repository is added to [Preferences > Simplicity Studio > SDKs](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - SDK Extension must be enabled for the project to install some components for the IR thermometer sensor.